 Notes from Ron at toyshop@wans.net:

-Special thanks to Gary Gilmore for the acquiring and hosting the video clips, Christopher Brame for many of the obscure ones (with vidcaps!), Jere Gauss for timecode-level video analysis, Larry Fish for inspiring the Music Industry category, Phil McGuire for inspiring the TV Game Show category, Ken Baltitas for inspiring the Internet Video category, Doug Rands, Terie Hipple, Alan Humphrey, Andy Peters, Scott Snider and Dale Milliman (& wife), for an increasing number of new sightings, and Alison Organ for checking in from the UK with many more.
+Special thanks to Jonathan Fox, Allan Bogh, Eric Anderson, Jeff Boster, Christopher Brame, and Nicholas Morton for many of the obscure ones (with vidcaps!), Gary Gilmore for the video clips, Jere Gauss for timecode-level video analysis, Larry Fish for inspiring the Music Industry category, Phil McGuire for inspiring the TV Game Show category, Ken Baltitas for inspiring the Internet Video category, Tom Hatfield for inspiring the Video Game category, Dale & Linda Milliman, Doug Rands, Terie Hipple, Alan Humphrey, Andy Peters, and Scott Snider for an increasing number of new sightings, and Alison Organ for checking in from the UK with many more.
 Thanks also go to Dave Lee for coming up with missing titles, and Tom Champion for the original list of Edsels in Film.

-Much appreciated are the eagle eyes of Jimmy Bowman, Ry Henry, Patrick Kusek, Bruce Waymire, Roxanne Newmark, Robert Beyer, Patrick Webb, Ron Markman, Jan Rieber, Matthew Quinn, Rick Crosby, Lyle Thompson, Warren Frederickson, Cathal Boylan, Mike Doyle, Rick Potter, Marty Larson, Melanie Bremberg, Jimmy Edsel, Salvatore Della Volpe, Eric Belrose, Robert Lindholm, Greg S., Estil Townsend, Bill Krieger, and to Paul Sakrison for the digitally-enhanced Back to the Future Edsel, to Eric Nelson who pointed out that Skylab is not in the Blue Note Bar (although it seems in hindsight more of a failed venture than Hubble), and to Mike Renaut for analyzing the Devo crash footage for correct makes/models.
+Much appreciated are the eagle eyes of Jay Lehr, Rick Hawkins, Frank Fisher, Jimmy Bowman, Ry Henry, Patrick Kusek, Bruce Waymire, Roxanne Newmark, Robert Beyer, Patrick Webb, Ron Markman, Jan Rieber, Matthew Quinn, Rick Crosby, Lyle Thompson, Warren Frederickson, Cathal Boylan, Mike Doyle, Rick Potter, Marty Larson, Melanie Bremberg, Jimmy Edsel, Salvatore Della Volpe, Eric Belrose, Robert Lindholm, Greg S., Estil Townsend, Bill Krieger, Robert Williams, Matt McLaughlin, Dave Ellsworth, Len, Dan Dubuque, John Kreuz, Xeno Foxx, Percivale Porter, and George Caswell.
+Thanks also to Billy Apgar for the details on his "This Is Your Life" car, to Paul Sakrison for the digitally-enhanced Back to the Future Edsel, and to Eric Nelson who pointed out that Skylab is not in the Blue Note Bar (although it seems in hindsight more of a failed venture than Hubble), and to Mike Renaut for analyzing the Devo crash footage for correct makes/models.

 Game show answers: